pchaganti/ha-mcp/README.md

 2. Verify the URL in `HA_AGENT_URL`
 3. Make sure port 8099 is not blocked by firewall

+### "spawn npx ENOENT" error

+This error means Node.js is not installed or not found in your system PATH.

+**Solution:** Install Node.js (v18.0.0 or higher) on the computer where Cursor is running:

+1. Download and install Node.js from [https://nodejs.org](https://nodejs.org)
+2. Restart Cursor completely after installation
+3. Verify installation by running `node --version` in a terminal

+**Important:** Node.js must be installed on **your computer** (where Cursor runs), not on the Home Assistant server.

 ### Check Agent Logs

 Ask Cursor AI: